Lindsey Graham: Vaccines

-As to freedom, it is cherished, it is hard to come by, it is hard to hang on to.
-But freedom without responsibility is chaos, so to those who push the idea that freedom would allow an individual to do anything, anywhere, at any time, I reject.
-Your freedom ends where my ability to raise my family safely begins.
-So I would urge every American to vaccinate their children and I would reject any effort to stop vaccinations until someone can show me a scientific reason to do so.

 Abortion

 In 2015, Graham sponsored the Pain-Capable Unborn Child Protection Act in the Senate, which bans abortion after 20 weeks of gestation on a national basis, with some exceptions (to save the life of the mother, or when the pregnancy is the result of rape or incest).
 In 2018, Graham was anti-abortion, but said that Roe v.
 Wade is precedent that should not be overturned without good reason.
 In 2020, he was one of 13 Republican senators who declined to sign an amicus brief asking the Supreme Court to overturn Roe.

 In May 2022, Graham advocated that the Supreme Court overturn Roe to ensure that "every state will decide if abortion is legal and on what terms", as this would be "the most constitutionally sound way of dealing with this issue and the way the United States handled the issue until 1973."
 In June 2022, he asserted that all conservatives "believed that there's nothing in the Constitution giving the federal government the right to regulate abortion".
 In August 2022, Graham said that "states should decide the issue of abortion" and that he had "been consistent" on this.

-Despite previously saying that abortion should be left up to the states, in September 2022 Graham introduced legislation to institute a federal ban on abortion after 15 weeks of pregnancy with exceptions for rape, incest, and the life of the patient.
+After previously saying that abortion should be left up to the states, in September 2022 Graham introduced legislation to institute a federal ban on abortion after 15 weeks of pregnancy with exceptions for rape, incest, and the life of the patient.
 He said: "This is not a states' rights issue.
-This is a human right issue ...
+This is a human right issue [...]
 I am going to advocate a national minimum standard."
 His proposed legislation would force states to ban abortion after 15 weeks, but it would not require states to allow it up to that point.

+Animal welfare

+Graham received high marks from national animal-protection organizations.
+In the first session of the 119th Congress, the Humane World Action Fund awarded him a score of 100 on its 2025 Humane Scorecard and designated him a "leader", which indicates participation in actions such as leading "on multiple legislative and/or regulatory efforts" the Humane World Action Fund supports.

+Graham was a prominent Republican supporter of efforts to end horse slaughter.
+In 2025, he co-sponsored the bipartisan Save America's Forgotten Equines (SAFE) Act, which would prohibit commercial slaughter of horses for human consumption and end the export of American horses to foreign slaughter facilities.